John Safford Fiske

-John Safford Fiske (January 18, 1838 – June 11, 1907) was a Consul of the United States at Leith, Scotland, who was involved in a sex scandal, and therefore forced to leave his post.
+John Safford Fiske (January 18, 1838 – June 11, 1907) was an American diplomat who served as a Consul of the United States at Leith, Scotland.
+He was forced to leave his post after being involved in a sex scandal.

 Biography

 John Safford Fiske was born on January 18, 1838, in Ashtabula, Ohio, the son of Isaac Hubbard Fiske (1811–1877) and Mary Safford (1816–1876).
 He attended Williston Seminary, in Easthampton, Massachusetts and in 1859 went to Yale College, graduating in 1863.

 From 1863 to 1864 he worked as a deputy clerk in Albany for the New York State Senate.
 In 1865 he was a private tutor near New York City.
 In October 1867 he was nominated by President Andrew Johnson the United States consul in Leith, Scotland.

 While abroad Fiske was involved in the scandal concerning Ernest Boulton and Frederick Park.
 In 1868, when Boulton and Park were in Edinburgh, Fiske had an affair with Boulton.
 After Boulton went back to London, Fiske continued to send him love letters.
 In 1870 Fiske was in London, where he was arrested and charged with "conspiracy to commit buggery".
 He decide to resign as a United States consul to avoid the involvement of his country in the scandal, even if he continued to maintain that he was innocent.
 In 1871, Fiske was acquitted, as there was no evidence against him of a crime being committed.